philcryer/alpine-linux-desktop/README.md

 ### Installed packages and their stats

-All packages that Ansible will install, and their stats
+All packages that Ansible will install, and their stats, this helps me track what was installed so I can add it to Ansible so it's consistent going forward

 ```shell
 doas apk info > packages_installed.txt; doas apk stats > package_stats.txt